Written by Editorial Team

-You can read more on heat-inducing foods during pregnancy here.
 Hence, it is recommended to eat gooseberries for the gastric issues that arise during pregnancy.

 Boiling the Indian gooseberries before eating is not advisable because all the vital nutrients will get lost through this process.
 If you prefer not to eat raw amla fruit, then opt for steaming.
 But we suggest eating raw gooseberries or drinking Amla juice, which is highly beneficial.

 If you don’t like it, mix one to two teaspoons of amla powder in some water and drink it.
 Amla powder retains all the goodness of fresh Amla.
 You can powder-dry Amla in your house itself and store it in an airtight container.
 This will guarantee its quality.

 Amla has no side effects.
 But refrain from eating Amla during pregnancy if you are suffering from diarrhea for some reason or if you already have a cold or a cough.